|

 Paris was one of my (Matt here, the resident French speaker in this corner of the internet!) first international travel experiences after I graduated from college and left the US for the first time in my life.
 I took French for seven years in school, and I was incredibly excited to put it to good use in Paris.

-I distinctly remember the first time I spoke French to a Parisian (she was the cashier at a gluten free bakery) and she spoke back to me in French, rather than English (which was the norm, at that point).
+I distinctly remember the first time I spoke French to a Parisian where they spoke back to me in French, rather than English (which was the norm, at that point).
 I was elated – I’d finally made it!

-That elation continued for me throughout that first trip to Paris, which was full of walks along the Seine and museum-hopping, and immediately returned when I visited again two years later.
+That elation continued for me throughout that first trip to Paris, which was full of walks along the Seine and museum-hopping, and the feeling immediately returned when I visited again two years later.

 That second trip was much less about hitting every museum, and much more about getting lost in the winding streets of Paris’ neighborhoods (my friends who I was traveling with still gripe about the fact that we got “lost” so many times in Paris, to which I would say “is getting lost in Paris a bad thing?”).

-Fast forward almost a decade, and the ultra-romantic, cosmopolitan city filled with incredible food, art, and architecture has called me back a few more times, including for a weeklong Parisian adventure that gave us plenty of time to immerse ourselves in the city.
+Fast forward a decade, and the ultra-romantic, cosmopolitan city filled with incredible food, art, and architecture has called me back a few more times, including three separate trips over the past three years that, collectively, have had me spending three full weeks in Paris.

 If we’re being honest, Paris is a somewhat confusing city to figure out.
-It’s a massive city, and each arrondissement – which you can think of as “district” – looks and feels slightly different.
+It’s massive, and each arrondissement – which you can think of as “district” – looks and feels slightly different.

 Sound good to you?
 Let’s get into it.